jeremytammik/tbc/a/1879_au_roundtable_not.md

 A The Building Coder provides a topic group on [Unit Testing](https://thebuildingcoder.typepad.com/blog/about-the-author.html#5.16).
-Scott: Internally, the Revit team uses journal files for testing.
+Internally, the Revit team uses journal files for testing.
-Diane: Design Automation might help simplify this.
+Forge Design Automation for Revit might help make regular tests possible via automation of running the tests.

 Q Kailas Dhage: An assembly cannot propagate changes to other instances.
 Are there any plans for this in near future?
 API-specific solution?